Gang,

 Don’t forget that you will need some High resolution brushes for projects like this.
 Especially if you plan to print these photos afterwards.

-What you will need now is a good resource of High Resolution brushes with commercial license (especially if you are into scrapbooking or photography business) and that is -> 800+ Photoshop brushes MEGA SET.
-More than 800 Photoshop brushes is waiting for you to create graphic miracles right here ->
+What you will need now is a good resource of High Resolution brushes with commercial license (especially if you are into scrapbooking or photography business).
+More than 1000 Photoshop brushes is waiting for you to create graphic miracles right here in my shop 😀

 Love ya’ all,